 Want to hang out after the run or just want to hang out and not run?
 Join us after the event for bagels, bananas and a cash bar at the Mountain Lakes Club!

 Run Against ALS is a volunteer nonprofit organization.
 Our Mission is to provide relief, serve, and empower individuals affected by ALS to positively impact their quality of life by creating public awareness of the disease and fundraising.
 We aim to raise funds to support those stricken by the disease, organizations that provide equipment and other essential items for those with ALS, and institutions that are conducting essential ALS research.

 Keep checking this page as changes may occur.

-Rain or Shine as long as no lightening
+Rain or Shine as long as no lightning

-Parking - Briarcliff Middle School, Mountain Lakes High School Side Parking Late, Wildwood Elementary School
+Parking - Please park at Briarcliff Middle School, Wildwood Elementary School or Mountain Lakes High School.

 Warm up - 8:45 AM

 Small award ceremony for Top 3 Male and Female Overall - 9:35 AM